CredentialCompassJump to FAQ

 1. 1.
 Meet Massachusetts eligibility requirements for Clinical and Counseling Psychologist licensure.

-4. 4.
-Submit your application to the Board of Registration of Psychologists~Division of Professional Licensure.
+6. 6.
+Submit the application to Board of Registration of Psychologists~Division of Professional Licensure and monitor board communications.

 Salary Insights in Massachusetts